Situation Room briefing on Iran crisis concludes, as McConnell says 'measured' response is coming

 “This is a dangerous, high-tension situation that requires a strong, smart and strategic, not reckless, approach," Pelosi said.

 Speaking to reporters, Pelosi said she was also convinced that U.S. intelligence was correct in its assessment that the drone was in international airspace when it was shot down.
+But, Pelosi added, the Trump administration legally would need to obtain Congress' approval before taking military action.

-"We make it very clear that to get involved in any military activities, we must have a new Authorization for Use of Military Force," Pelosi cautioned.
+"We make it very clear that to get involved in any military activities, we must have a new Authorization for Use of Military Force (AUMF)," Pelosi cautioned.

 Senate Minority Leader Chuck Schumer, D-N.Y., said he told the president during the briefing that there should be a "robust, open debate," and that Congress should "have a real say."